Apply for a local exemption or discount in Sheffield's Clean Air Zone

 You will need to upload the following evidence, plus any other bespoke evidence that is specific to your vehicle:

-• your full V5 certificate (the entire vehicle registration document), showing the tax classification is a special vehicle
+• your full V5 certificate (the entire vehicle registration document), showing the tax classification is a Special Vehicle

 • photos of the front, back, and sides of the vehicle